mdekstrand/cs533-web/assignments/A1/index.md

     :::{tip}
     Race is recorded as multiple variables per school, but it is difficult to directly pass data in this form to one of the plotting routines.
     The {py:meth}`pandas.DataFrame.melt` method is really useful for this — it can take the various race completion rate columns and pivot them into *long* format, where there's a column for the variable name and another for the value.
-    You can then {py:meth}`pandas.Series.recode` the name variable, and then you can e.g. use the name variable for an axis in your chart, or group by it!
+    You can then “recode” the name variable to change the names used for its levels, and then you can e.g. use the name variable for an axis in your chart, or group by it!

+    There at least three good ways to recode such a variable:

+    -   Convert it to a categorical data type, and use {py:meth}`pandas.Series.cat.rename_categories`.
+    -   Treat it as a string, and use {py:meth}`pandas.Series.str.replace` to adjust the strings to be more readable values with a regular expression.
+    -   Create a new series with the desired values (see the [📓 Building Data notebook](../../resources/tutorials/BuildingData.ipynb))
     :::

 5. The answers to 5 questions of your choice from sections 3.1, 3.2, and 3.3 of {reading}`week2:datasheets`, based on the documentation for the college scorecard data (20%).